hariesprasad2007-rgb/Innovhack-SNS/README.md

 2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
 3. Run the app:
    `npm run dev`
-# Innovhack-SNS

-An intelligent AI/ML recommendation engine that delivers personalised product suggestions based on user behaviour and preferences.

-# 🛒 AI-Powered Product Recommendation System

-AI-powered e-commerce recommendation system that delivers personalised product suggestions using browsing history, purchases, ratings, and wishlist data.
-Built with AI/ML for real-time, scalable, and accurate recommendations to improve user experience, engagement, and sales.
----

 ## 📖 Table of Contents